12 Days

 The trek continues, setting footprints along the trails to Deng through Sirdibas and Salleri.
 Today, the trek begins through trails of bamboo forests alongside the Budhi Gandaki River.
 Your heart pumps with excitement and fear as the thrilling journey magnifies, and you’ll have to cross the rushing river through a high-suspension bridge.
 From there, you’ll pass through terraced farms of wheat and Barley of Philim and Ekle Bhatti.
 A stone-stacked entrance gate in Ekle Bhatti welcomes travelers and trekkers to the region.

 After leaving terraced farms behind, you’ll cross through a few more suspension bridges.
 Then, the trek passes through Nyak and Nyak Phedi, where you can see gushing waterfalls, lush green vegetation, and picturesque landscapes.
 After rest and lunch at Nyak Phedi, you’ll trek towards Deng with fresh legs.
-Deng is a traditional Gurung village and a popular stopover for sightseeing, where you can enjoy 360-degree landscape views.
+Deng is a traditional Gurung village and a popular stopover for sightseeing, offering 360-degree landscape views.

 You’ll understand the approaching mountain after you reach Deng and catch a majestic view of Shringi Himal (7161m).
 You can also have some photo sessions on the bank of the roaring river and explore local village settlements and cultures.
 Most of the households in Deng are made of stone and gravel, and you’ll spend your night at one of the finest teahouses in the city.